sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Case 3: 14 is the square root of 196 and 196 is an even number.
 ```

-What we're doing here, is defining 4 cases where:
+What we're doing here is defining 4 cases where:
 - We declare the left side of the case as our condition.
 - We insert a right arrow `->` to denote the output if a given condition is met.
 - We declare the right side of the case as our output.

 Additionally:
 - All cases are exclusive.
-- The set of cases cover all the possible options by making use of `and` and `not` (*they are exhaustive*) (*we could also change equality signs for inequality signs, and play a little bit with our statements, but the point is made*).
+- The set of cases covers all the possible options by making use of `and` and `not` (*they are exhaustive*) (*we could also change equality signs for inequality signs and play a little bit with our statements, but the point is made*).
 - We set a default statement that will always evaluate to `true`.
 This statement should always be at the end of our set of cases (*order matters*).

-Below some important things to remember when using `cond`:
+Below are some important things to remember when using `cond`:
 - As mentioned above, the first condition to evaluate to `true` will be returned, so we need to specify the order of our conditions wisely, or else make sure we build them appropriately using the corresponding logical constructs (*`and`, `or`, `not`*).
 If we're working with multiple upper and lower limits (*`>=`, `<=`*), we need to define those wisely and in the correct order too.
 - Although we have a default statement that will always evaluate to true, we need to make sure we're being exhaustive with our conditions.
 This is always good practice and will make our life easier when debugging.

 ## 4. Using case
-Cases behave like `C` switches, [Rust](https://pabloagn.com/blog/rust-for-beginners/) `match` statements and Bash `case` statements. `case` is used to match a value or expression against a set of patterns, and execute a block of code for the first pattern that matches.
+Cases behave like `C` switches, [Rust](https://pabloagn.com/blog/rust-for-beginners/) `match` statements, and Bash `case` statements. `case` is used to match a value or expression against a set of patterns and execute a block of code for the first pattern that matches.

-Each pattern in a `case` expression can include guards (*additional conditions that must be true for the pattern to match*), and can also include variables that are bound to parts of the matched value.
+Each pattern in a `case` expression can include guards (*additional conditions that must be true for the pattern to match*) and variables bound to parts of the matched value.

 We can define a `case` test as follows: